 Prerequisite: Biology, Chemistry, Integrated Physics, Chemistry (IPC), or Physics.
 Scientific Research and Design is a broad-based course designed to allow districts and schools considerable flexibility to develop local curriculum to supplement any program of study or coherent sequence.
 The course has the components of any rigorous scientific or engineering program of study from the problem identification, investigation design, data collection, data analysis, formulation, and presentation of the conclusions.
 These components are integrated with the career and technical education emphasis of helping students gain entry-level employment in high-skill, high-wage jobs and/or continue their education.
 Students must meet the 40% laboratory and fieldwork requirement.
 Students may take this course with different course content for a maximum of three credits.

-- Prerequisites: Algebra I and Geometry.
+Prerequisites: Algebra I and Geometry.
 Digital Electronics is the study of electronic circuits that are used to process and control digital signals.
-In contrast to analog electronics, where information is represented by a continuously varying voltage, digital signals are represented by two discreet voltages or logic levels.
+In contrast to analog electronics, where a continuously varying voltage represents information, two discreet voltages or logic levels represent digital signals.
 This distinction allows for greater signal speed and storage capabilities and has revolutionized the world of electronics.
 Digital electronics is the foundation of modern electronic devices such as cellular phones, digital audio players, laptop computers, digital cameras, and high-definition televisions.
 The primary focus of Digital Electronics is to expose students to the design process of combinational and sequential logic design, teamwork, communication methods, engineering standards, and technical documentation.